MyNameIsTakenOMG/aws-dev-associate/README.md

   - cloud-agnostic
   - collect logs and metrics using cloudwatch container insights
   - Node Types:
-    - managed node group
+    - managed node group: create and manage nodes(ec2 instances) for you
     - self-managed nodes: you create nodes and register to the cluster and then managed by asg
     - aws fargatea
-  - data volumes
+  - data volumes (file systems)
     - need to specify storageClass manifest on your eks cluster
     - leverages a container storage interface compliant driver
     - support: